 As soon as school’s done, I make the trek back down the beach, board under my arm and walk back to the house on the hill in Riochico so I can throw some food on the stove and start my work day (or work night).
 I write code and listen to podcasts until I can’t stay awake any longer and then I crawl into bed pass out.

 I had big plans to surf today, the swell is picking up a bit and the tides are perfect for a good morning session.
 But I’m violently ill and delirious.
 I can’t eat more than a bite of bread every few hours and I’m almost out of drinkable water.
 Anita and Joaquin are gone for the weekend and my phone stopped working a week ago.
-I’ll have to make my 12 ounces of clean water last til tomorrow, hopefully by then the nausea will have let up enough for my to make the walk down the muddy mountainside to the mini-mart so I can buy a bag of clean water.
+I’ll have to make my 12 ounces of clean water last til tomorrow, hopefully by then the nausea will have let up enough for me to make the walk down the muddy mountainside to the mini-mart so I can buy a bag of clean water.

 I’m laying on the bed outside, watching a documentary on The Grateful Dead.
-I’ve never been particularly moved by them, but right now the music and imagery in the documentary strikes me in a way it wouldn’t have before and I’m realizing I need to create and it can be weird and not perfect.
+I’ve never been particularly moved by them, but right now the music and imagery in the documentary strikes me and I’m realizing I need to create and it can be weird and not perfect.
 I just need to try and commit to trying until I drop dead because we get one chance and I’ve tried to play the game and do things the smart way, the safe way, and it doesn’t feel right.
 It’s time to accept that my life is mine and I am the way I am.
 The wheels in my head are in motion, I need to make a change.

 They stopped in front of me momentarily.
 The girl looked at me with vague interest, probably wondering who the strange looking person with the white face and large beard was.
 Then a woman walked up carrying an even smaller child, a boy, and placed him on the seat behind the girl.
 The woman put the boy’s backpack on him, and the boy’s hands on the little girl’s backpack so he could hold on with whatever force a 3 year old boy could muster.
 I looked at his hands on the girl’s backpack, and the girl’s hands on the man’s jacket.
 They weren’t even straining.
-If they held a glass of milk like that it’d fall and shatter on the ground.
+If they’d held a glass of milk with that grip it’d fall and shatter on the ground.
 This was all that would keep them on the motorbike, as the man drove off down the busy, rainy road to take them to school.

 Despite my exhaustion after 24 hours of flights, cabs and buses, every little sound wakes me up.
 Rustling in the brush outside, creaks inside.
 I hear pigs squealing 100m away.
 I saw a man beating them with a stick today while feeding them.
 They were all squealing in what sounded like a terrifying pig orgy.